National Independent Medical Aid Society Options Are Aimed at Individuals and Business

 - Classic plan for those who don’t need to focus on hospital cover

 The Supreme plan is the most expensive of the National Independent Medical Aid Society options.
-In-hospital benefits are covered in all hospitals and there is unlimited cover for general practitioners (GPs), as well as pathology and radiology.
+There is cover for in-hospital benefits in all hospitals and there is unlimited cover for general practitioners (GPs), as well as pathology and radiology.
 Several other services including oncology, organ transplants, and dialysis are also unlimited provided patients go to one of the network hospitals.
 Chronic medication is limited to the 25 PMBs, HIV, benign prostatic hyperplasia (BPH), and hormone replacement therapy (HRT).
-Limited maternity care is also offered.
+There is also some maternity care on this plan.

-This one of the National Independent Medical Aid Society options includes a savings planthat may be used to cover day-to-day medical costs.
+This one of the National Independent Medical Aid Society options includes a savings plan for day-to-day medical costs.

 The Millennium plan is the middle road choice of National Independent Medical Aid Society options and costs less than the Supreme plan but more than the Classic plan.
 The cover is very similar to that offered in the previous plan, but with lower amounts covered.
-Also organ transplants are unlimited but subject to PMBs, and oncology has a specific treatment plan with protocols that must be followed.
+It includes organ transplants but subject to PMBs, and oncology has a specific treatment plan with protocols.
 Maternity care is subject to savings.

-You just have to decide which of these National Independent Medical Aid Society options is best suited to you and your family or business.
+You just have to decide which of these National Independent Medical Aid Society options best suits you and your family or business.